biowdl/PacBio-variantcalling/README.md

 `"VariantCalling.ccsChunks": "1"`, since that prevents running the CCS step in parallel.
 By default, the pipeline will split the CSS step in 20 chunks to speed up the analysis.

+By default, the g.vcf files are not part of the pipeline output.
+If you want to include the g.vcf files in the pipeline output, please specify `"VariantCalling.generateGVCF: true"`. **Important:** specifying `"VariantCalling.generateGVCF: true"` in combination with `"VariantCalling.useDeepVariant: true"` is **extrememely** slow.